Nothing but the Blood of Jesus

 Nothing But The Blood of Jesus is a traditional American hymn about the blood atonement and propitiation for sin by the death of Jesus as explained in Hebrews 9.
 The song was composed by Robert Lowry, a hymn writer who was a Baptist minister and professor at Bucknell University.

 The song was written in 1876 and first popularized at a camp meeting in Ocean Grove, New Jersey.
 The song has been covered by many notable musicians including Randy Travis and Carrie Underwood.
+The song was later covered and remixed by Forrest Frank in his New Hymns album.